 In order not to be dependent on external solutions that do not systematically meet patient data quality and security criteria, but also in a quest for scientific excellence, Baclesse has chosen to equip itself with operational, high-performance equipment for AI research work.

-This Workstation will enable teams to develop their own AI algorithms.
-This requires training models.
-This requires large volumes of data and powerful computing stations.
-These computing stations are expensive, but indispensable to the development of these algorithms.
-With this in mind, the Normandy Region financed a computing station via the "Booster IA" call for projects.
+This workstation will enable teams to develop their own AI algorithms.
+To do so, models must be trained.
+This requires a large volume of data and powerful computing stations.
+These computing stations are expensive but essential for developing these algorithms.
+With this in mind, the Normandy Region financed a computing station through the "Booster IA" call for projects.

 The Centre Baclesse has invested in several of these computing stations and in a new room, an "IA Workstation", where these developments can take place.